gmakkena/IEEE_SPL_TABLES_FIGURES/README.md

 2) Table1_col_4_5.m --> This file generates the poles and zeros of the Mexican Hat wavelet with t0=2, sigma =1 and are displayed in the console.
 These are found in the coloumns 4 and 5 of the Table 1 in the manuscript. <br />
 3) figspl_1.m --> This file generates the Figure 1 in the manuscript which depicts Absolute percentage change of Taylor coefficents a0 - a5 of Gaussian wavelet as translation is increased. <br />
 4) figspl_2.m --> This file generates the Figure 2 in the manuscript which depicts Location of Poles on the complex plane as n is varied for a 5 th order u-transformation of Gaussian wavelet. <br />
-5) figspl_3.m --> This file depticts Figure 3 in the manuscript which depticts the variation of MSE of the PROPOSED variants as beta is varied.<br />
+5) figspl_3.m --> This file generates Figure 3 in the manuscript which depticts the variation of MSE of the PROPOSED variants as beta is varied.<br />
-6) figspl_4.m --> This file depticts Figure 4 in the manuscript which depticts the variation of Highest Pole quality factor of the PROPOSED variants as beta is varied.<br />
+6) figspl_4.m --> This file generates Figure 4 in the manuscript which depticts the variation of Highest Pole quality factor of the PROPOSED variants as beta is varied.<br />
+7) figspl_5a.m -->